Passport to English Logo

 Grammar

-In the conditional tense we imagine what would happen under certain imaginary conditions.
+In the conditional, we imagine what would happen under certain imaginary conditions.

-(I don't have a lot of money, but I am imagining what I would do if I had a lot.)
+(I don't have much money, but I'm imagining what I would do if I had a lot.)

-In conditional sentences, we put the verb in the past tense form in the part of the sentence that begins with the word if (even though the verb doesn't refer to the past).
-If the verb is negative, we use the auxiliary verb didn't just as we do with verbs in the past tense.
-In the second part of the sentence (the part without the word if) we use the auxiliary verb would.
+In conditional sentences, we put the verb in the past tense in the part of the sentence that begins with the word if (even though it doesn't refer to the past).
+If the verb is negative, we use the auxiliary verb didn't, just as with verbs in the past tense.
+In the second part of the sentence (the part without the word if), we use the auxiliary verb would.
 If the sentence is negative, we use would not or the contraction wouldn't.

-We can put the part of the sentence that begins with the word if first or second.
-If we put it first, however, we have to put a comma after this part of the sentence.
+We can put the part of the sentence that starts with if first or second, but if we put it first, we have to put a comma after that part of the sentence.

 NOTE #1: